Scroll Top

 • ACC PDX tumor cells (implanted in mice and zebrafish) are sensitive to regorafenib (Chen et al., 2017).

 • FGFR1 signaling is increased in lacrimal ACC cells derived from patients treated with chemotherapy.
-Combination of cisplatin and the FGFR inhibitor AZD4547 synergistically reduces lacrimal ACC cell viability in vitro (Doddapeneni et al., 2019).
+A combination of cisplatin and the FGFR inhibitor AZD4547 synergistically reduces lacrimal ACC cell viability in vitro (Doddapeneni et al., 2019).

 Clinical Evidence